repnz/windows-imports-searcher/README.md

 ## What is this?

+I needed to find built-in ETW providers so I needed way to search for functions that reference Etw functions, that's why I created this script:)

-A tool to index and search for imports and exports in executables.
+This is a tool to index and search for imports and exports in executables.
 This tool can create index files for indexed directories that contains executables.
 The tool lets you search for imports/exports inside these directories.
-Index files are basically JSON files, so you can open them and search yourself.
+Index files are basically JSON files, so you can open them and search for yourself.

 ```cmd
 >python windows_imports_searcher.py -h